 At the end of the day, it doesn’t matter what platform you use.
 You could even use websites like Medium to put your ideas.

 The main thing is that you are creating valuable content over the long term.
-Once you have people trust you and engage with what you are producing, the opportunities that they will produce will truly blow your mind.
+Once people trust you and engage with what you produce, the opportunities they will produce will genuinely blow your mind.

-- Consistency is key – You need to constantly be making something for a long time to see success.
-Don’t just give up in the first few months because no one is watching your stuff.
+- Consistency is vital – You need to constantly be making something for a long time to see success.
+Don’t give up in the first few months because no one is watching your stuff.

 How Does All of This Result in Money?

-So after all that, you might still be thinking about how you can make an income online.
-There are in fact a large variety of ways to make an income.
+So, after all that, you might still be thinking about making an income online.
+There are a large variety of ways to make an income.